JCancerx25/JAIC/src/Readme.md

 I have no money at the moment.
 Do they talk a lot ?
 Does she drink tea?
-You run to the party.
+You don't run to the party.